 (2) 40G QSFP+ to 4X10G SFP+ AOC

-For typical applications, users can install this split active optic cable between the QSFP ports on their 40Gbps rated switches and provide four upstream 10 gb/s-sfp+ enabled switches.
+For typical applications, users can install this breakout active optical cable between the QSFP ports on their 40Gbps rated switches and provide four upstream 10 gb/s-sfp+ enabled switches.

 The product features are as follows: